celluloid/celluloid/README.md

     >> charlie.report
      => "Charlie Sheen is asynchronously winning!"

-Calling spawn creates a concurrent object running inside its own thread.
 You can call methods on this concurrent object just like you would any other Ruby object.
 The Sheen#set_status method works exactly like you'd expect, returning the last expression evaluated.

 However, Celluloid's secret sauce kicks in when you call banged predicate methods (i.e. methods ending in !).
 Even though the Sheen class has no